 Students must provide, along with their application, a current official undergraduate transcript (sent directly from their school to the Registrar's Office), a letter from their current Registrar' Office indicating their current Grade Point Average, the specific degree they are pursuing, the estimated date of undergraduate graduation, and the number of remaining credit hours for degree completion.
 Students must complete the General Petition Form requesting Dual Enrollment and submit it to the Registrar's Office for final approval.
-Once all documents are received by the Registrar's Office a decision will be made by the Vice President of Academic Affairs.
+Once all documents are received by the Registrar's Office a decision will be made by the Academic Dean.